 * I use the words “home studio” very loosely.
 It was more of a blanket draped over my microphone and desk.

 Despite worries that work might dry up due to COVID, I still found opportunity.
-I actually saw a 10% increase in gross income over 2019, although that’s not a surprise as my 2019 accident cost me three months of work.
+I actually saw an increase in gross income over 2019, although that’s not a surprise as my 2019 accident cost me three months of work.